Important Tips While Choosing A Biostatistician For Your Clinical Trials?

 Review of the protocol

-The lead study statistician or the LSB should follow the entire protocol to confirm that the following are accurate.
+The Lead Study Biostatistician (LSB) should follow the entire protocol to confirm that the following is accurate.

 - Quality of data issues